 We begin officially on May 28th but we open the private retreat website on May 25th so you have a chance to settle in and get familiar with the format and with your fellow pilgrims.

 *If you have taken a previous online version of Way of the Monk, Path of the Artist with Abbey of the Arts, you can deduct 50% off the registration fee.
-A code was sent out, if you did not receive it please let us know.
+A code has been emailed to past participants; if you did not receive it, please let us know.